sirjanashrestha/Housing_Price_Analysis/README.md

 - Clean and merge data to create final database
 - Perform Exploratory Data analysis on the datasets
 - Create a machine learning model and estimate accuracy
-- Create a visualization of the results using [Tableau](https://public.tableau.com/app/profile/priyanka.shetye7842/viz/HousingPriceAnalysisDashboard/CanadianHousingPriceAnalysis?publish=yes)
+- Create a visualization of the result and display on webpage.
 - Create [Google Slides](https://docs.google.com/presentation/d/17urz7OMdW8Qi5NzWePaZ6ScvPWxBlKx10AwSCiOk1jo/edit#slide=id.g17505948ed0_0_140)
 ## Tools and Technologies used
 - Git Bash